Ndola: History

 What is now Ndola was first inhabited by the Lamba people led by Senior Chief Chiwala, the Lamba people migrated from the Luba-Lunda kingdom around 1600 and the town of Ndola was under Chief Mushili for some time but now it is under Chief Chiwala who came to the Lambaland during the slave trade from Malawi.
 The name Ndola is derived from the river, which originates in the Kaloko Hills and drains in the Kafubu River.

 The town of Ndola was founded in 1904 by John Edward "Chiripula" Stephenson.
 It was started as a boma and trading post, which laid its foundations as an administrative and trading centre today.

 The Rhodesia Railways main line reached the town in 1907, providing passenger services as far south as Bulawayo, with connections to Cape Town.

 The line was extended into DR Congo and from there eventually linked to the Benguela Railway to the Atlantic port of Lobito (which took some of Zambia's copper exports for many years with recent interruptions by closures; the rail line is now back in service).
-The Ndola railhead was responsible for the town becoming the country's centre of distribution.
+The Ndola railhead was responsible for the town becoming the country's center of distribution.
 Before the road network was built up in the 1930s, a track from Ndola to Kapalala on the Luapula River, and boat transport from there to the Chambeshi River was the principal trade route for the Northern Province, which consequently formed part of Ndola's hinterland.

-In 1961, an aeroplane carrying key United Nations figures, including the organisation's second Secretary General Dag Hammarskjöld, crashed on the outskirts of Ndola.
+In 1960, Lilian Burton, a white settler, was killed near Ndola by a UNIP-affiliated mob.
+In 1961, an airplane carrying key United Nations figures, including the organisation's second Secretary General Dag Hammarskjöld, crashed on the outskirts of Ndola.